Route 83 (Connecticut–Massachusetts): Route description

 Route 83 begins at the southern end of New London Turnpike in Glastonbury near its junction with Route 2 at exit 10.
 After crossing Route 2, it then heads north and crosses Route 94 before entering Manchester, where it serves as the main north–south thoroughfare of the town.
 Just before the center of town, it intersects I-384 at exit 3.
-Within the town center of Manchester, a 0.77 mi segment is town maintained between Hartford Road and Center St, the latter of which carries US 6/44, the town's main east–west thoroughfare.
+Within the town center of Manchester, a 0.77 mi segment is town maintained between Hartford Road and Center Street, the latter of which carries US 6/44, the town's main east–west thoroughfare.
 It then continues north, and comes to a junction with Route 30 at I-84 exit 63.
 Route 83 overlaps with Route 30 for 1.50 mi from Manchester into Vernon, intersecting I-84 once again at exit 64 before Route 30 turns off to the east.
 It then continues north in Vernon as a 4-lane road where it narrows to 2 lanes shortly before a 0.81 mile overlap with Route 74.
 It then turns north once again on the western edge of Rockville Center, and crosses into Ellington, where it has junctions with the northern end of Route 286, and with Route 140 in the center of town.
 It then continues north into Somers, where it has a brief (0.02 mile) overlap with Route 190.
 Route 83 continues northwest, and crosses the Massachusetts state line into East Longmeadow.

 In East Longmeadow, it proceeds north as Somers Road until a complex seven-way intersection (the East Longmeadow Rotary) that involves Route 186 and Route 220 among other roads.
 Beyond the Rotary, Route 83 continues northwest through East Longmeadow along North Main Street.
 After entering the city of Springfield, Route 83 shifts onto Belmont Avenue until it reaches a six-way intersection (known as "the X") where the route shifts again to Sumner Avenue.
-Route 83 follows Sumner Avenue to its end then turns south on Longhill Street, which provides access to the ramps leading to I-91 and US 5.
+Route 83 follows Sumner Avenue to its end then turns south on Longhill Street, before becoming a short divided highway providing access to the ramps leading to I-91 and US 5.